boutproject/BOUT-dev/manual/sphinx/user_docs/variable_init.rst

     Field2D b = f.create2D("1 - x");
     Field3D d = f.create3D("gauss(x-0.5,0.2)*gauss(y)*sin(z)");

-This is done by creating a tree of ``FieldGenerator`` objects which then generate the field values:
+This is done by creating a tree of :cpp:class:`FieldGenerator` objects which then generate the field values:

 ::